 FILIBUSTERING is a term lately imported from the Spanish, yet destined, it would seem, to occupy an important place in our vocabulary.
 In its etymological import it is nearly synonymous with piracy.
 It is commonly employed, however, to denote an idea peculiar to the modern progress, and which may be defined as the right and practice of private war, or the claim of individuals to engage in foreign hostilities aside from, and even in opposition to the government with which they are in political membership. ["Harper's New Monthly Magazine," January 1853]

 The noun in the legislative sense is not in Bartlett (1859) and seems not to have been in use in U.S. legislative writing before 1865 (filibustering in this sense is from 1861).
 Probably the extension in sense is because obstructionist legislators "pirated" debate or overthrew the usual order of authority.
 Originally of the senator who led it; the maneuver itself so called by 1893.
 Not technically restricted to U.S. Senate, but that's where the strategy works best.
 [The 1853 use of filibustering by U.S. Rep. Albert G. Brown of Mississippi in the "Congressional Globe," cited in the OED, does not refer to legislative obstruction, merely to party principles regarding policy toward Cuba.]

 - filibuster (v.)

-- 1853 in both the freebooting and the legislative senses, from filibuster (n.).
+- 1853 in the freebooting sense, from filibuster (n.).
 Legislative sense is from 1861.
 Related: Filibustered; filibustering.